It's promised another hour of broadcast excellence.

 This is the class envy that exists throughout our society.

-There's there's one thing about Walmart.
+There's one thing about Walmart.

 Walmart's there to serve its customers.